-For two decades the Grand Traverse Regional Land Conservancy has protected and cared for the region’s natural, scenic, farm and forest lands.
-With the support of individual donors and foundations, volunteers, and the partnership and leadership of local, state, and federal agencies, we have protected over 34,000 acres of land and more than 100 miles of shoreline along the region’s exceptional rivers, lakes and streams.
+For more than two decades the Grand Traverse Regional Land Conservancy has protected and cared for the region’s natural, scenic, farm and forest lands.
+With the support of individual donors and foundations, volunteers, and the partnership and leadership of local, state, and federal agencies, we have protected over 38,000 acres of land and more than 114 miles of shoreline along the region’s exceptional rivers, lakes and streams.

 We focus our land conservation efforts to permanently protect crucial wildlife habitat and corridors; critical watersheds, which protect the water quality of our region; unique high-quality farm lands; valuable forestland; and ecologically significant dunes along Lake Michigan’s beautiful and endangered shore.
 We protect land in several ways:

 - By working with landowners to permanently protect private land through voluntary conservation easements